 Deal-Based Marketing Account Research

-Account research is the foundation of everything that makes up Deal-Based Marketing.
+Account research is the foundation of Deal-Based Marketing.
 It is the keystone, the core piece of work which cannot be ignored.
 It also has to be the first activity completed as soon as an account is nominated as a DBM account.

 What Needs To Be Included In Your Research?